paulhegedus/OFPEDATA2/README.md

 [OFPE Project Website](https://sites.google.com/site/ofpeframework/) for more detailed information on the OFPE data workflow and project.

+There are three fields from three different farmers included in the package.
+Two are conventionally managed fields where the varied input is nitrogen fertilizer, and one is an organic field where the seeding rate is varied.
+Both conventionally managed fields are in Montana and have had two years of experimentation (2016 and 2018) and include as-applied nitrogen fertilizer, winter wheat yield, and grain protein content.
+The organically managed field is in Manitoba, and contains spring wheat yield and seeding rates from 2019 and the previous crop, oats, yield from 2017.

 ## Funding

 The OFPE project was initially funded by the Montana Research and